 If you are found guilty of copyright infringement, you could be facing

 If you have been charged with copyright infringement, or are unsure as

 to whether your use of a pre-existing piece of intellectual property is

 legal under federal law, a skilled South Bend criminal defense lawyer

 can help.
 At the Wruble Law Group, we have more than 40 years of combined

 legal experience, and have helped numerous clients successfully navigate

 Retain the legal counsel you need for your copyright infringement case.

-Contact the Wruble Law Group online and receive a free consultation today.
+Contact the Wruble Law Group online and receive a free initial consultation today.